johannreboulleau/discover-java-21/Readme.md

 ### Fork/Join

-Useful to calculate in parallele repetitive tasks
+Useful to calculate in parallel repetitive tasks

 ## Java 8